mathTeacher23/tesoro-boricua/resources/recipes/coquito.md

 * Vanilla Extract (2 Tbsp)

 Instructions:
-It’s best to put all the ingredients into a large bowl or caldero.
-Combine all the ingredients and add Rum to taste and strength.
-Whisk until all ingredients are blended well.
-Spoon out amounts and use a funnel to fill the bottles.
+1. Put all the ingredients into a large bowl or caldero
+2. Combine all the ingredients together
+3. Add Bacardi Rum to taste and desired strength
+4. Whisk until all ingredients are blended well
+5. Spoon out amounts and use a funnel to fill bottles